MEDIA RELATIONS POLICY

 Never attempt to respond as the spokesperson for another department, even if peripherally involved.

 A. Any media inquiries received by Library staff should be referred immediately to the Department Head or Division Head for Public Services/Support Services

 B. An appropriate response to the media is, “I’m sorry I don’t have the full information regarding that issue.
 I will forward your request to my Department Head, who will respond to you as soon as he/she is available.”
 Staff should obtain the reporter’s name, phone number or cell phone number, topic of the story, and the deadline.

 V. SENSITIVE OR CONTROVERSIAL ISSUES

-A. All television, radio, newspaper, or other media inquiries regarding sensitive or controversial issues should always be referred immediately to the employee’s Department Head or the Assistant Director/Customer Experience Manager, who will contact the Library Director and coordinate a response.
+A. All television, radio, newspaper, or other media inquiries regarding sensitive or controversial issues should always be referred immediately to the employee’s Department Head or the Division Head for Public Services/Support Services, who will contact the Library Director and coordinate a response.

-B. The Library Director/Assistant Director/Customer Experience Manager will designate a spokesperson.
-The following are examples of potentially sensitive issues, which should be reported immediately to the Library Director/ Assistant Director/Customer Experience Manager/Department Head:
+B. The Division Head for Public Services/Support Services will designate a spokesperson.
+The following are examples of potentially sensitive issues, which should be reported immediately to the Library Director or the Division Head for Public Services/Support Services:

-- Accidents on Library property result in injury or death to citizens, such as a fall in a Library building.
+Accidents on Library property resulting in injury or death to citizens, such as a fall in a Library building.